-The UK Government will publish these new UK duty rates before the UK leaves the EU, including import duty rates and rules.
-The tariff will also set out import procedures such as how the value of a good is calculated, and which forms, codes, and procedures are to be used.
+The UK Government has published its temporary tariff rates, which will apply if the UK leaves the EU without a deal.
+It has also set out import procedures such as how the value of a good is calculated, and which forms, codes, and procedures are to be used.
+Further details can be found here.